richardgill/issue-template-check/docs/typescript-client/search.md

 ````

 The date booster is configured via `origin`, `scale`, and `decay` parameters.
 The further away from the `origin`,
 the more the score is decayed.
 The decay function uses an exponential function.
+The exponential function returns a value between 0 and 1, which is added to the score.
+This value can be multiplied by the `factor` parameter in order to have a bigger impact.

-In the example above, the parameters can be interpreted as: the posts from 30 days ago will be scored 50% of what
+In the example above, the parameters can be interpreted as: the posts from 30 days ago will be boosted 50% of what
-the equivalent post from today would be scored.
+the equivalent post from today would be boosted.

 The parameter definitions are: